 Kicking off the week, our Crochet Candy Ornaments evoke the spirit of classic lollipops and peppermint swirls.
 To make them, I crocheted simple circles with Purl Soho’s soft and gentle Line Weight and then used Koigu Premium Merino Needlepoint Yarn to embroider colorful rings.
 I also backed each ornament with a circle of ecru-colored Wool Felt to give it structure and year-after-year permanence.
-Get all the yarn and wool felt you’ll need to whip up two dozen of these sweeties with Purl Soho’s Materials for Crochet Candy Ornaments kit!

 I love the idea of these ornaments decorating a tree or a branch but can also imagine them strung on a garland or dangling from a wrapped gift.
 They seem to radiate a small burst of joy and goodness, which makes them perfect for the season!

 And here’s a sneak peak at some of what the upcoming week on the Bee will bring: a confectionery of ornaments!
 Stay tuned for all the who’s-whose, how-to’s and what’s-whats!

 Have a very sweet and merry Christmas! -Whitney

 - Main Yarn: 1 skein of Purl Soho’s Line Weight, 100% merino wool, color Heirloom White.